8 Simple Steps to Skyrocket Your Time Management Skills

 5. Cut off distractions

-A study Basex, a New York research firm, discovered that an average worker in the United States loses 2.1 hours per day due to interruptions.
+New York research firm discovered that an average worker in the United States loses 2.1 hours per day due to interruptions.
 Additionally, researchers Gloria Mark and Victor Gonsalez of the University of California, Irvine, found that once interrupted, it takes workers 25 minutes to return to the original task if they return at all.

 Chances are you’re interrupted more than you realize – since interruptions blend in seamlessly with our work that it is often hard to notice them at all.
-According to research by RescueTime, a company that analyses computer habits, an average worker, who sits most of the day at a computer, opens his or her email program 50 times a day, and uses instant messaging 77 times a day.
+According to research by RescueTime, an average worker, who sits most of the day at a computer, opens email 50 times a day and uses instant messaging 77 times a day.
 That means way too much distraction.

 6. Declutter your workspace